pydata/numexpr/ANNOUNCE.rst

 ==========

 A new `contains()` function has been added for detecting substrings in strings.
+Only plain strings (bytes) are supported for now (see ticket
+#142).
 Thanks to Marcin Krol.

 Also, there is a new version of setup.py that allows better management of the NumPy dependency during pip installs.
 Thanks to Aleks Bunin.